ChatGPT Advanced Features: How to Leverage It for Content Marketing in 2026

 Step 2: Use Deep Research to Produce Briefs That Create Differentiation

-Use Deep Research to generate a brief with:
+Use Deep Research to generate a brief with four parts:

-Deep Research is explicitly positioned for depth and documented reports.
+Deep Research is explicitly positioned for depth and documented reports, which is exactly the multi-source work this brief needs.

 Step 3: Draft in Canvas Like an Editor, Not a Generator